Renault Captur SUV - MPG, running costs & CO2

 Renault Captur MPG & CO2

 The Captur E-Tech also comes with a free home wallbox installation at the time of writing, saving buyers around £800, but it's worth checking with the dealership that this offer is still available.
-A full charge takes around three hours.
+A full charge using a 3.7kW wallbox takes around three hours, but this increases to just over four hours using a three-pin plug.

 Insurance groups for the Renault Captur start at a low group eight for the TCe 100 in Play trim, but it's worth noting insurance can go up significantly for the range-topping TCe 155 in Iconic trim, sitting in group 20.
 Rivals such as the SEAT Arona have ratings from around eight to just below group 20 out of 50.
 With small engines and lots of safety features, the Captur should be affordable for most drivers to insure.